greg-raven/grus/_posts/2009-11-14-obama-fort-hoods-911.md

 >
 > Hasan survived.
 Now the rest of us will have to foot his massive medical bills.
 Activist lawyers will get involved, claiming "harassment" drove him temporarily insane.
 There'll be no end of trial delays.
 At best, taxpayer dollars will fund his prison lifestyle for decades to come, since our politically correct Army leadership wouldn't dare pursue or carry out the death penalty.
 >
 > Maj.
 Hasan will be a hero to Islamist terrorists abroad and their sympathizers here.
-While US Muslim organizations decry his acts publicly, Hasan will be praised privately.
+While U.S. Muslim organizations decry his acts publicly, Hasan will be praised privately.
 And he'll have the last laugh.
 >
 > But Hasan isn't the sole guilty party.
-The US Army's unforgivable political correctness is also to blame for the casualties at Ft.
+The U.S. Army's unforgivable political correctness is also to blame for the casualties at Ft.
 Hood.
 >
-> Given the myriad warning signs, it's appalling that no action was taken against a man apparently known to praise suicide bombers and openly damn US policy.
+> Given the myriad warning signs, it's appalling that no action was taken against a man apparently known to praise suicide bombers and openly damn U.S. policy.
 But no officer in his chain of command, either at Walter Reed Army Medical Center or at Ft.
 Hood, had the guts to take meaningful action against a dysfunctional soldier and an incompetent doctor.
 >
 > Had Hasan been a Lutheran or a Methodist, he would've been gone with the simoon.
 But officers fear charges of discrimination when faced with misconduct among protected minorities.
 >